wdv4758h/pypy-extradoc/blog/draft/stm-jul2012.rst

 we have blocks that are specified explicitly by the programmer using ``with thread.atomic:``.
 The latter gives typically long-running blocks.
-It allows us to build the higher-level solution sought after: we will run most of our Python code in multiple threads but always within a ``thread.atomic``.
+It allows us to build the higher-level solution sought after: it will run most of our Python code in multiple threads but always within a ``thread.atomic`` block, e.g. using a pool of threads.

 This gives the nice illusion of a global serialized order, and thus gives us a well-behaving model of our program's behavior.
 The drawback